jhipster/jhipster-devbox/README.md

 It is fully based on Open Source software, most importantly:

 - Ubuntu
-- OpenJDK (Oracle JDK can't be use because of license issues)
+- OpenJDK (Oracle JDK can't be used because of license issues)
 - NPM, Bower and Gulp
 - Docker and Docker Compose (see the [JHipster Docker Compose documentation](http://jhipster.github.io/docker-compose/) to learn how to run your application, database or even a full micro-service architecture with Docker)
 - the Atom text editor